hendric-dev/k8s-observability/.github/ISSUE_TEMPLATE/bug-report.md

 If you have any screenshots that might help to track down the problem, add it here.

 ## Version
- - Observability Stack Version
+ - Observability Stack Version:
- - Kubernetes Version
+ - Kubernetes Version:
- - Browser
+ - Browser:

 ## Additional Context
 Any other helpful information?